pawal/torrent-tracker/README.md

 ## How the history model works

-The naive approach — snapshot the addresses each run and diff consecutive snapshots — produces a lot of noise and no queryable history.
-Instead:
+The obvious approach is to snapshot the addresses on each run and diff consecutive snapshots.
+That produces a lot of noise and no history you can query.
+So instead:

 - **`ip_records`** holds one row per contiguous period an address was seen (`first_seen`, `last_seen`, `active`).
-An address that goes away and later returns gets a *second* row, so the gap is visible.
+An address that goes away and later comes back gets a *second* row, so the gap stays visible.
 - **`changes`** is an append-only feed of `ip_added` / `ip_removed` /
   `status_changed` / `tracker_added`.
 This is what the dashboard renders.
-- **`lookups`** and **`runs`** keep the audit trail, so a resolver outage is distinguishable from trackers genuinely disappearing.
+- **`lookups`** and **`runs`** keep the audit trail, so you can tell a resolver outage apart from trackers that really did disappear.

 Two rules keep the history honest:

 **A failed query never retires an address.** Results are tracked per address family.
-If the AAAA query SERVFAILs while A succeeds, the stored IPv6 records are left untouched rather than being recorded as removed.
+If the AAAA query SERVFAILs while A succeeds, the stored IPv6 records are left alone instead of being recorded as removed.
 NXDOMAIN and NOERROR *are* authoritative, so those do retire addresses.
-Without this, one flaky resolver moment would look like every tracker dying at once.
+Without this, one flaky moment from a resolver would look like every tracker dying at once.

 **Addresses must be missing repeatedly before they are retired.**
-`--miss-threshold` (default 2) is how many consecutive absences it takes.
-Many trackers sit behind rotating or round-robin DNS and return a different subset each query; a threshold above 1 keeps that churn out of the change feed.
+`--miss-threshold` (default 2) sets how many consecutive absences it takes.
+Many trackers sit behind rotating or round-robin DNS and return a different subset each query, so a threshold above 1 keeps that churn out of the change feed.

 ## Address enrichment

-Every observed address is annotated with its origin AS, the RIR that allocated the prefix, and its location, so a change of address can be read as a change of network.
-Three sources, each independently switchable:
+Every observed address is annotated with its origin AS, the RIR that allocated the prefix, and its location, so you can see when a new address also means a new network.
+There are three sources, and each can be switched on or off on its own:

 | Source | Gives | Cost |
 | --- | --- | --- |